Toxikuu/rid/README.md

 RIDDEST="$RIDTMP/dest"              # where some destdir installs are performed (may become obsolete) RIDFAILED="$RIDTMP/failed"          # denotes a build failure

-RIDHOME="/opt/rid"                  # rid's home directory
+RIDHOME="/rid"                      # rid's home directory
-RIDMETA="$RIDHOME/meta"             # where meta files (build scripts) are stored RIDBIN="$RIDHOME/bin"               # scripts used in the meta files are defined here RIDPKGSJSON="$RIDHOME/pkgs.json"    # stores package information RIDSOURCES="/sources"               # stores all tarballs RIDSETS="$RIDHOME/sets"             # stores sets
+RIDMETA="$RIDHOME/meta"             # where meta files (build scripts) are stored RIDPKGSJSON="$RIDHOME/pkgs.json"    # stores package information RIDSOURCES="/sources"               # stores all tarballs

 # additionally, a log file exists at $RIDTMP/rid.log
 # and an environment file exists at $RIDHOME/env